Abstracts

 BAPC-04: AI-Driven Predictions: Tackling Postoperative Delirium with the Swiss Safe Brain Initiative Data

-Basile Morel (Zürich, Switzerland), A. Berger, M. Gisselbaek, S. Saxena, A. Devos, J. Berger-Estilita
+Sarah Saxena (Brugge, Belgium), A. Berger, M. Gisselbaek, B. Morel, A. Devos, J. Berger-Estilita

 BAPC-05: Plasma biomarkers of inflammation are associated with neurocognitive disorders two years after anaesthesia and surgery